DoNewsCode/core/doc/tutorial.md

 The argument of `c.Provide`, under the type of `di.Deps`, is a list of constructor functions.
 The arguments of the functions are supposed to be injected by the di container.
-The return values is added back into the container.
+The return values are added back into the container.

 Multiple constructors can rely on the same type.
 The container creates a singleton for each retained type,